Can you afford to have a baby?

 Returning to work or paying for childcare

-It can be tricky to manage on statutory maternity pay, but what about once parental leave is over?
-Many parents are then faced with the difficult decision of whether to both return to work and fork out for childcare, or for one parent to stay at home and for the household to sacrifice an income.
+It can be tricky to manage on statutory pay and it doesn’t last forever, so what do you do after that?
+Many parents face the difficult decision of whether to both return to work and fork out on childcare, or for one parent to stay at home - sacrificing one of your incomes in the process.

 The cost of full-time childcare

-The typical weekly cost for a full-time day nursery place for a child under two is about £217, or around £302 a week in London.
-It’s worth exploring the help that’s available from the government and from employers though, which includes 570 hours of free childcare when your child reaches the age of three.
+The typical weekly cost of childcare for a child under two’s £269.86 in the UK, that’s £14,030 per year!
+It’s worth exploring the help that’s available from the government and from employers.
+You may be entitled to 15-30 hours of free childcare per week when your child reaches the age of three.
+From April 2024, this’ll be extended to include 15 hours per week of free childcare for children aged two.

 The cost of staying at home